-The parameter NAME is needed if more than one \TIE constraint is defined.
-It allows the user to distinguish the tie constraints when referring to them in other keyword cards (e.g. \CYCLIC SYMMETRY MODEL).
+The parameter NAME is needed if more than one TIE constraint is defined.
+It allows the user to distinguish the tie constraints when referring to them in other keyword cards (e.g. CYCLIC SYMMETRY MODEL).

-Notice that \TIE can only be used to tie ONE slave surface with ONE master surface.
-It is not allowed to enter more than one line underneath the \TIE card.

-Furthermore, \TIE cards must not use a name which has already been used for another \TIE.
+Notice that TIE can only be used to tie ONE slave surface with ONE master surface.
+It is not allowed to enter more than one line underneath the TIE card.
+Furthermore, TIE cards must not use a name which has already been used for another TIE.

-- \TIE - enter the required parameter CYCLIC SYMMETRY and any of the optional parameters, if needed.
+- TIE - enter any parameters, if needed.